About the origin of the Earth and the creatures that multiplied on it: a story of creation, destruction and regeneration.

 Annual cyclicity in the Jurassic

-Chalk consists of tiny platelets shed by prolific species of algal plankton.
-It is characteristic of the Cretaceous period (the name means ‘chalky’).
-However, there is no reason why the geological expression of the annual cycle should be confined only to that period.
-Here we look at examples from the late Triassic and early Jurassic, earlier time intervals that, like the Cretaceous, are well represented along the Dorset coast of southern Britain (a UNESCO World Heritage Site).
+Chalk consists almost entirely of tiny platelets shed by species of algal plankton.
+The rock is characteristic of the Cretaceous period (the name means ‘chalky’).
+Here we look at putative expressions of the annual cycle from the late Triassic and early Jurassic, slightly earlier periods that, like the Cretaceous, are well represented along the Dorset coast of southern Britain (a UNESCO World Heritage Site).

 Mercia Mudstone Group, Haven Cliff, Seaton

 During the late Triassic age Britain was part of a supercontinent called Pangaea and lay at tropical latitudes.
-Mudstones deposited in the period (top photograph) formed in a hot sabkha environment, where coastal mudflats were impregnated by salts from the sea.
-The rusty colour of the darker bands comes from oxidised iron in the sediments.
+Here mudstones (top photograph) (top photograph) formed in a hot sabkha environment, where coastal mudflats were impregnated by salts from the sea.
+The rusty colour of the darker bands comes from oxidised iron.
 With less oxygen in the water, the iron oxide assumes a paler form.
 Evaporitic sulphates and silty dolomites also occur.
 Fossils – mostly spores – are common in the paler units; not much lived in the sediments themselves.
 The darker bands probably represent the cooler months of late autumn to early spring, the lighter bands the warmer months of late spring to early autumn.

 The Blue Lias, Lyme Regis

 The concentration of ammonites takes some explaining.
-Although some researchers have attributed it to an exceptionally low rate of sedimentation, the most natural explanation is an environmental disturbance, such as a toxic algal bloom or an episode of anoxia.
+Although some researchers have inferred an exceptionally low rate of sedimentation, the enclosing limestone is not unusually thin.
+The most natural explanation is an environmental disturbance, such as a toxic algal bloom or an episode of anoxia.
 Ammonites propelled themselves through the water much as the modern nautilus does, but unlike some other species, the ammonites fossilised here lived close to the sea bottom.
-Clearly they did not die all at the same instant.
-They are much more densely congregated than they could have been in life.
+Clearly they did not die all at the same instant, for they are much more densely congregated than they could have been in life.
 Some overlap each other, and when directly superimposed they can be separated by sediment several centimetres thick.
-On the other hand, the sheer number of fossils in this bed is extraordinary.
-Since the enclosing limestone is not unusually thin, an exceptionally low rate of sedimentation seems improbable.
+The sheer number of fossils in this bed is extraordinary.

 The time problem presented by these beds has not gone unremarked.
 As Paul et al. remark, the deposition rate implied by the conventional timescale is a mere 6 mm per thousand years, whereas